dirmeier/rnaiutilities/docs/source/rnai_query.rst

      The amount of single cells that are sampled per well,like '100'.
 If unset defaults to all cells.

 --debug
-    Dont write the files, put only print debug information.
+    Dont write the files, but only print debug information.

 --help
     Print a help message.